suahmed3/capstone/README.md

 * You can break the credits section up into Content and Media, depending on what you have included in your project.

-Sourced dataset from here: https://www.iea.org/data-and-statistics/data-product/gas-trade-flows Sourced second dataset from here: https://www.eia.gov/dnav/ng/hist/n9133us3m.htm Used the Code Institute LMS for guidance on plotting the pie charts and line graphs: https://learn.codeinstitute.net/ci_program/daai_3
+Sourced dataset from here: https://www.iea.org/data-and-statistics/data-product/gas-trade-flows

+Sourced second dataset from here: https://www.eia.gov/dnav/ng/hist/n9133us3m.htm

+Used the Code Institute LMS for guidance on plotting the pie charts and line graphs: https://learn.codeinstitute.net/ci_program/daai_3

-For guidance on creating a Sankey diagram: https://plotly.com/python/sankey-diagram/ Asked ChatGPT for help with the code: https://chatgpt.com/share/67d04a05-db50-8005-8c7a-b5a6f35bdc8b For help to be able to visually compare US LNG export prices in 2023 and 2024: https://community.tableau.com/s/question/0D54T00000C5hf4SAB/multiple-series-on-line-graph
+For guidance on creating a Sankey diagram: https://plotly.com/python/sankey-diagram/

+Asked ChatGPT for help with the code: https://chatgpt.com/share/67d04a05-db50-8005-8c7a-b5a6f35bdc8b

+For help to be able to visually compare US LNG export prices in 2023 and 2024: https://community.tableau.com/s/question/0D54T00000C5hf4SAB/multiple-series-on-line-graph
-### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign-up page are from This Open-Source site
-- The images used for the gallery page were taken from this other open-source site

-## Acknowledgements (optional)
-* Thank the people who provided support through this project.